How To Find Real Crude Oil Sellers And Buyers In Nigeria

 3).
 Sales And Purchase Agreement (SPA):

-This a document that binds the crude oil buyer and crude oil seller to a contract, and stipulates stiff penalties for any party that attempts to back out from the transaction at any later time.
-Before a SPA is signed, both parties have to carefully come to an agreement, else one could be defrauded by the other even within a legal context of a contract, forcing one party to pay huge sums of money running into hundreds of thousands of dollars without a transaction taking place.
+This a document that binds the crude oil buyer and crude oil seller to a contract, and stipulates stiff penalties for any party that attempts to scam or waste anyone’s time.
+Before an SPA is signed, both parties have to carefully come to an agreement, else one could be defrauded by the other even within a legal context of a contract, forcing one party to pay huge sums of money running into hundreds of thousands of dollars without a transaction taking place.

 4).
 Letter Of Intent (LOI):